redwoodjs/redwood/docs/docs/deploy/baremetal.md

 :::caution SSH and Non-interactive Sessions

-The deployment process uses a '[non-interactive](https://tldp.org/LDP/abs/html/intandnonint.html)' ssh session to run commands on the remote server.
+The deployment process uses a '[non-interactive](https://tldp.org/LDP/abs/html/intandnonint.html)' SSH session to run commands on the remote server.
 A non-interactive session will often load a minimal amount of settings for better compatibility and speed.
 In some versions of Linux `.bashrc` by default does not load (by design) from a non-interactive session.
-This can lead to `yarn` (or other commands) not being found by the deployment script, even though they are in your path.
-A quick fix for this on some distros is to edit the deployment user's `~/.bashrc` file and comment out the lines that stop non-interactive processing.
+This can lead to `yarn` (or other commands) not being found by the deployment script, even though they are in your path, because additional ENV vars are set in `~/.bashrc` which provide things like NPM paths and setup.

+A quick fix on some distros is to edit the deployment user's `~/.bashrc` file and comment out the lines that *stop* non-interactive processing.

 ```diff title="~/.bashrc"
 # If not running interactively, don't do anything